The Bay Area Country Dance Society Website

 English Country Dances

-• Berkeley on the fourth Saturday and second and fourth Wednesday evenings of each month.
+• Berkeley on the second and fourth Thursday and fourth Saturday evenings of each month.

-With the exception of the fourth Saturday dance in Berkeley (which is geared towards the experienced dancer), all of our English dances are appropriate for folks of all dance levels.
-A short lesson often precedes the Berkeley Wednesday dance.
+With the exception of the fourth Saturday dance in Berkeley and the fifth Friday dance in Palo Alto (which are geared towards the experienced dancer), all of our English dances are appropriate for folks of all dance levels.

 If you must send us some spam, please send it here.